mahmoodlab/HIPT/README.md

 </details>

 ## Updates / TODOs
 Please follow this GitHub for more updates.
-Documentation, additional scripts, and code for reproducing any analyses will be made fully available at the time of the conference.
-- [ ] 6/21/2022: Add classification + survival training scaffold code.
 - [X] Better documentation on interpretability code example.
 - [x] Add pretrained models + instructions for hierarchical visualization.
 - [X] Add pre-extracted slide-level embeddings, and code for K-NN evaluation.